Lo Fair Thou Art My Love – Hymn Lyric

 Love, in this hymn, is an overpowering force, one that takes over the heart entirely, captivated by a single glance or the grace of a necklace around a neck.
 This is a passion that surpasses the finest wine and is more fragrant than the blend of the most aromatic of spices.

-As the lips of the loved one are likened to a honeycomb, the sweetness of their words and their presence is emphasized.
+As the lips of the loved one are likened to a honeycomb, the of their words and their presence is emphasized.
 They exude a natural charm and allure, tantalizing to every sense, and within them flows honey and milk under their tongue, suggesting a purity and richness in communication—a feast for the soul.

 Clothes that smell like Lebanon remind us of the crisp, fresh scent after a rain, the earthy aroma that refreshes and revives the spirit.
 Similarly, the loved one’s presence brings about a sense of revitalization and comfort.